 What Is Epilepsy?

 People with epilepsy have repeated seizures.
-A seizure is caused by abnormal electrical activity in the brain that can change someone's behavior, movement, or feelings.
+A seizure is caused by unusual electrical activity in the brain that can change someone's behavior, movement, or feelings.

 What Are the Different Kinds of Epilepsy?

 The kind of epilepsy that somone has depends on the seizure type.
 A seizure can be:

 - a generalized seizure, which involves both sides of the brain at once

 - a focal seizure, which involves only one side, but can spread to the other side (a secondary generalized seizure)